-AfroFest Lisboa 2020 is a fun, upbeat dance weekend celebrating Afro culture that features DJs and live music at multiple venues and dance studios across the center of Lisbon.
+AfroFest Lisboa 2023 is a fun, upbeat dance weekend celebrating Afro culture that features DJs and live music at multiple venues and dance studios across the center of Lisbon.

 Some events are for casual social dancing, while others feature dance instructors for workshops in Kizomba, Semba, Tarraxinha, and Afro-house.

-Good Friday is a public holiday in Portugal, so keep that in mind when planning activities in Lisbon on Friday, April 10, as some local businesses may close.
+Good Friday is a public holiday in Portugal, so keep that in mind when planning activities in Lisbon on Friday, April 9, as some local businesses may close.

 Expect to find processions through city streets to and from the churches and cathedrals on Good Friday and live music performances throughout the weekend.

 Don’t forget to pop into a bakery and enjoy Folar de Pascoa, which is the sweet bread that symbolizes the Last Supper.

-IndieLisboa, the city’s International Film Festival, begins on the last day in April.
-From April 30 – May 10, 2020, the festival will be screening almost 300 films as well as awarding the best indie submissions in multiple film categories and offering industry workshops.
+From April 27 - May 7, 2023, the festival will screen almost 300 films, award the best indie submissions in multiple film categories, and offer industry workshops.